aletheon/eleutherios-flutter/README.md

 Subsequent versions:

 - Enable stakeholders to charge customers or make payments to one another
-- Enable PAAS to allow for stakeholders to leverage their existing assets such as data and business logic on their own servers.
+- Enable PAAS to allow for stakeholders to leverage their existing assets such as data and business logic on their own servers
-- Enable IoT, application development and virtual services.
+- Enable IoT, application development and virtual services
-- Enable ML to automate policy, forum and service creation.
+- Enable ML to automate policy, forum and service creation